Extraweich/homopy/README.md

 ***
 Further topic related methods of the package:
-- Closures to calculate orientation tensors of forth order from an orientation tensor of second order are implemented by a dependence on the package fiberoripy
+- Closures to calculate orientation tensors of forth order from an orientation tensor of second order are implemented by a dependence on the package [fiberoripy](https://github.com/nilsmeyerkit/fiberoripy)
-- Determining fiber orientation tensors from micrographs is possible by the implemented method of ellipses
+- Determining fiber orientation tensors from micrographs is possible by the implemented method of ellipses (yet to come)